Kristal4673/kristalTeam/README.md

 ## Usage

-Npm run start on terminal and then in-line
+Npm run start on terminal and then for the test.
+NPM run test.

 ## Acceptance Criteria